 Castle Stalker on Loch Laich

 Open from April to Sept.
-Before the existing castle was build, there stood a small fort from around 1320 owned by Clan MacDougall who at that time were lords of Lorn.
+Before the existing castle was built, there stood a small fort from around 1320 owned by Clan MacDougall who at that time were lords of Lorn.
 It was around 1388 when the Stewarts took over the Lordship and Sir John Stewart built the castle you can visit today around 1440s.
-The castle has featured in Scottish adverts and TV programmes and has been well photographed over the years.
+The castle has featured in Scottish adverts and TV programs and has been well photographed over the years.